• Email

 2. Where can I find a credentialed Play Therapy Supervisor?

-3. How do I find a play therapist for my child?
+3. How do I find a BC Registered Play Therapist for my child?

-4. What is the cancellation policy for BCPTA events.
+4. What is the cancellation policy for BCPTA events?

 1. CANCELLATION POLICY: To cancel your registration, please send us a cancellation notice via email at info@bcplaytherapy.ca no later than 2 weeks before the start of an event for a full refund less a $25.00 cancellation fee.
 No refund is issued if you cancel your registration within 2 weeks of the event.